ciareis/bypass/README.md

 #### 3.3 Bypass Serve and Route Helpers

-Bypass comes with a variety of convenient shortcuts to the most-common-used HTTP requests.
+Bypass provides you with convenient shortcuts to the most-common-used HTTP requests.

-These shortcuts are called "Route Helpers" and are served automatically at a random port using `Bypass::serve()`.

-When serving Route Helpers, there is no need to call `Bypass::open()`.
+These shortcuts are called "Route Helpers" and are served automatically at a random port using `Bypass::serve()` without the need to call `Bypass::open()`.

-Example:
+In the next example, Bypasss serves two routes: A URL accessible by method `GET` returning a JSON body with status `200`, and a second route URL accessible by method `GET` and returning status `404`.

 ```php
 use Ciareis\Bypass\Bypass;